xianshenglu/eslint-config/README.md

 {
   "extends": [
     "some-other-config-you-use",
-    "@xianshenglu/eslint-config-vue/typescript-react"
+    "@xianshenglu/eslint-config/typescript-react"
   ]
 }
 ```

 ## Compatibility

-Though the config of `@xianshenglu/eslint-config-vue` in 0.2 is equal to `@xianshenglu/eslint-config-vue/javascript-vue`, it will be depreciated in the future.
+- `@xianshenglu/eslint-config-vue` 0.1.0 can be migrated to `@xianshenglu/eslint-config` and use the `@xianshenglu/eslint-config/javascript-vue` config.
+- `@xianshenglu/eslint-config-vue` 0.2.0 can be migrated to `@xianshenglu/eslint-config`.
+They are equal except that the default config of `@xianshenglu/eslint-config-vue` has to be migrated to `@xianshenglu/eslint-config/javascript-vue`.